What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 Amazon Affiliate Program Screenshot (Example of Affiliate Links)

 You can then click to get a text link, an image link, or a link with both text and an image.
-For most bloggers, the text link will make most sense.
+For most bloggers, the text link will make the most sense.
 The link is simply a URL that leads to the product page.
-Encoded in the link is a special tracker that lets Amazon credit you with the sale, when someone buys after visiting Amazon via your link.
+Encoded in the link is a special tracker that lets Amazon credit you with the sale when someone buys after visiting Amazon via your link.

 Pasted image 0